otter456/reproducible-research_homework/README.md

 * Reproducibility refers to instances when consistent results are obtained by independent researchers using the same input data, computations steps, methods and conditions of analysis.
 This is checking whether the experiment or analysis can be reliably repeated by others to obtain the same results.

-* On the other hand, replicability is obtaining consistant results across different studies aimed at answering the same scieitific questions, each of which has obtained its own data.
+* On the other hand, replicability is obtaining consistent results across different studies aimed at answering the same scientific questions, each of which has obtained its own data.
 The important concept here is seeing if the same results are obtained, when new data (possibly with different method) is collected and new analyses are completed.

-To help to enhance reproducibility and replicability of sceintific research we can use Git and GitHub
+To help to enhance reproducibility and replicability of scientific research we can use Git and GitHub

 * Git is the most commonly used version control system for tracking changes in the course code, enabling multiple developers to work together on non-linear development.

 * GitHub is a web-based hosting service where you can upload and manage Git repositories.

-Advantages and limiations of Git and GitHub:
+Advantages and limitations of Git and GitHub:

 1. Open research

-* An advantage of using Git/Github is that is makes research publically available, reusable and transparent by increasing discoverability and visibility of your work.
+* An advantage of using Git/GitHub is that is makes research publicaly available, reusable and transparent by increasing discoverability and visibility of your work.

 3. Collaboration

-* Git provides the tools needed for branching, merging and tracking changes which makes it adventageous over centralised version control systems.
+* Git provides the tools needed for branching, merging and tracking changes which makes it advantageous over centralised version control systems.
 However, GitHub allows collaboration to aid communication between team mates and quality control.

 2. Interface